Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Theoretical aspects of IMF formation

-The evaporation/fission competition was first studied in Ref. \cite{CRISP_PRL,CRISP_NIM, CRISP_CPC}, giving for the first time an explanation to the saturation of the fissility of heavy nuclei below the unit observed in photofission experiments at intermediate energies \cite{Bianchi, Sanabria}, and afterward it was extended to energies up to 3.5~GeV \cite{Cetina}, showing also in this case good agreement with experimental data from Ref \cite{Gilson2}.
-After the nuclear thermalization, the competition between fission and evaporation processes, which includes neutrons, protons and alpha-particles, is determined through the ratios between their respective widths according to the Weisskopf model for evaporation and to the Bohr-Wheeler model for fission. resulting in
+The evaporation/fission competition was first studied with the CRISP code in Refs. \cite{CRISP_PRL,CRISP_NIM,CRISP_CPC}, giving for the first time an explanation for the saturation below the unity for the fissility of heavy nuclei observed in photo-fission experiments at intermediate energies \cite{Bianchi,Sanabria}.
+After, the code was extended to simulate reactions at energies up to 3.5~GeV \cite{Gilson2}, showing also good agreement with experimental data.
+After nuclear thermalization, the competition between fission and evaporation processes, which includes neutrons, protons and alpha-particles, is determined by the ratios between their respective widths according to the Weisskopf model for evaporation and to the Bohr-Wheeler model for fission.
+These ratios are given by:

 and

 for evaporation and by

 where,